 If you end up thinking the hook is too long.
 That is OK.
 You can simply untie one end of the hook and shorten it.
 Re-tie and trim off the excess to match the rest of the tulle on the wreath again.

 Now if you want, you can just leave the wreath as it is.
 It is still fun and colorful and festive.
 But I like accessories.
 And crafting is no exception; so I decked mine out.
 Get your glue gun ready!

-Take your wreath and lay it out with the accessories you want to add to it.
+Lay out your Tutu Halloween wreath with the accessories you want to add.
 Before you glue anything down, play around with different layouts.
 See how everything looks.
-At first I thought it would be fun to use some glittery flowers on the wreath.
+At first, I thought it would be fun to use some glittery flowers on the wreath.
 So I laid them out.

 I ended up not liking them and changing them out for more Halloween colored ornament balls.
-So that is why it is very important you lay everything out before you begin gluing.
-To make sure you like how it looks.
+That is why it is very important you lay everything out before you begin gluing.
+To ensure you like how the final result will look.

 Once you have everything laid out and you like it, now you can begin gluing.
 Take one piece at a time so as not to mess up exactly where you had laid all the other accessories.
 Put some hot glue on the bottom and replace on the wreath and allow to cool.

-Once you have glued all the pieces in place let sit for about an hour while it dries and cools.
+Once you have glued all the pieces in place let your tutu wreath sit for about 30 minutes while it dries and cools.
 Then it should be golden to hang!